mgherghi/Ubuntu-18.04-LTS-Minimal-UEFI/README.md

 ## Prebuilt ISO

-If you would like to save youself the hassble of building your own ISO, you can use [this one](Ubuntu18.04LTSMinimalUEFINetInstallerUnscripted.iso).
+If you would like to save youself the hassle of building your own ISO, you can use [this one](Ubuntu18.04LTSMinimalUEFINetInstallerUnscripted.iso).
 This ISO does not contain the `ks.cfg` for [automated installing](https://help.ubuntu.com/lts/installation-guide/i386/ch04s06.html).
 If you want to use this feature, you will need to go through the process yourself.

 ## Sources